 Kin Canada Bursaries

 Kin Canada Bursaries, a program of the Hal Rogers Endowment Fund (HREF), awarded 72 deserving students with a $1,000 bursary for their 2015-16 school year.
 Successful applicants were chosen based on their community and school involvement, knowledge of Kin Canada and financial need.

 Maise Metrunec Scholarship

-This $1,000 scholarship is awarded to a Sturgeon Public School Division graduate who lives in the Town of Gibbons and who has achieved the highest academic average in Grade 12.
+This $1,000 scholarship is awarded to a Sturgeon Public Schools graduate who lives in the Town of Gibbons and who has achieved the highest academic average in Grade 12.

 Mensa Canada Scholarship Programme